What’s CHIRP Sonar?

 Here are some of the premium features found on the most expensive offshore CHIRP sonar modules:

-- Compatibility with many transducers, including Airmar’s latest wide-angle 25° CHIRP series.
+- Compatibility with many transducers: These include Airmar’s latest wide-angle 25° CHIRP series

 Garmin Striker™ 4 includes a dual beam 77/200kHz CHIRP sonar, a color display and GPS to mark your favorite fishing spots, all for about $120.
 It even includes an old-school flasher option!